delocalizer/linkml-gen3/resources/README.md

 * `dictionaryutils` is used to load and resolve the YAML schema files to create resolved schema, then dump it to file in JSON format.
+* `resolved+_schema.json` was manually edited from `resolved_schema.json`
+  to include the necessary `_terms` and `_definitions` that support the `data_release` schema that is inserted when initializing DataDictionary, so that we have a minimal single-file definition of the schema that can be used to initialize for example DataDictionary(url=...).

 ## `inferred_linkml`